jonafanho/Faithlife-Hackathon-2019/README.md

-# hackathon
+# Hackathon

-A new Flutter application.
+A Flutter mobile application developed by Nick Liu and Jonathan Ho.

 ## Getting Started